laraplus/translatable/README.md

 $user->translate('de')->title; // Title in DE
 ```

-You may often wish to preload the relation without joining translated attributes to the query.
-There is a
+When using the relation, you will usually want to preload it without joining translated attributes to the query.
-``withAllTranslations()`` helper available to do just that:
+There is a ``withAllTranslations()`` helper available to do just that:

 ```php
 User::withAllTranslations()->get();
 ```

-**Notice: it is currently not possible to update or insert new records using the relation.
-Instead you can use the
+**Notice: it is currently limited support for updating and inserting new records using the relation.
+Instead you
-helpers described above.**
+can use the helpers described above.**